 During the lunch, guests will enjoy a menu curated by Neil and Tina Jewell paired with these extraordinary wines.

 In keeping with tradition, a selection of dishes will be laid out on the table (like a tablecloth of food!) for guests to share.
 To start, expect the likes of chicken chikhirtma (traditional Georgian soup), cornbread, pickled cabbage, eggplant and peppers with Svanetian salt (traditional spiced salt from Svaneti), pkhali (chopped vegetable and walnut) salad, smoked trout, as well as a crispy duck skin served with turnip and plum ketchup.

 Mains include a selection of lovingly prepared dishes such as fried potatoes, lebio (bean stew) with green onion and spice, estragon pie, roast chicken shkmeruli (garlic and cheese mash), and beef-and-sour-plum stew.

 Your meal doesn’t end there: medok (honey cake), walnut cake, wine meringue, and fruit leather will end your meal on a sweet note.

-The evenings take place on the first Friday of each month at Jewell’s, a short 45-minute drive from Cape Town.
-Inside, guests are welcomed into a cosmopolitan space with an open kitchen, fireplace and country-style seating.
+The lunch takes place at Jewell’s, a short 45-minute drive from Cape Town on 5 September 2021.
+Once inside, guests are welcomed into a cosmopolitan space with an open kitchen, fireplace and country-style seating.
 Outside, one can’t help but be enamoured with the surrounding views of Simonsberg and Table Mountains.

 For social-distancing reasons, guests will be seated at their own tables – instead of a communal one as is Georgian tradition – and will enjoy their feasts in their own bubbles.

-Be sure to arrive hungry and let your gracious hosts transport you to Georgia for the evening!
+Be sure to arrive hungry and let your gracious hosts transport you to Georgia!